antimof/UxPlay/README.md

 _(Note: on Debian 9 "Stretch" or Ubuntu 16.04 LTS editions, you can avoid this step by installing libplist-dev and libplist3 from Debian 10 or Ubuntu 18.04.)_
-As well as the usual build tools, you  may need to also install some libpython\*-dev package.
+As well as the usual build tools (autoconf, automake, libtool), you may need to also install some libpython\*-dev package.
 Download the latest source from [https://github.com/libimobiledevice/libplist](https://github.com/libimobiledevice/libplist): get [libplist-master.zip](https://github.com/libimobiledevice/libplist/archive/refs/heads/master.zip), then ("unzip libplist-master.zip ; cd libplist-master"), build/install